58 pointsby keepamovin3 months ago6 comments

 "Your job, throughout your entire life, is to disappoint as many people as it takes to avoid disappointing yourself."

-• metadat8 days ago
+• metadat3 months ago

 That took a second to process and sink in.